Author: Edward Conard

 America is in a time of economic uncertainty not seen since the Great Depression.
 Bankers and regulators are blamed for putting our financial system at extreme risk, while households are charged with borrowing recklessly to fuel spending.
 A massive trade deficit is said to put the US at the mercy of those who hold our sovereign debt, even as unemployment climbs amid stagnant economic growth.

-Yet despite all of these accusations, there are a number of significant misconceptions about the true workings of our economy.
+Despite all of these accusations, there are a number of significant misconceptions about the true workings of our economy.
 This book aims to offer a broad, comprehensive view of our economy, and propose unexpected links between economic objectives centered on empirical truths.

 For example, skeptics claim that the growth of the US economy came from increased consumption funded by an unsustainable increase in debt.
 This debt-fueled consumption binge temporarily inflated asset values, explaining why asset prices fell as credit markets froze during the Global Financial Crisis.